this-is-pankaj/theSlotMachine/README.md

   - Clone the repo.
   - Run 'npm i' to install the node dependencies.
   - Run 'npm start' to get the app up and running on your browser 'http://localhost:9000/'.

+  The "Turn Music on/off" button has been introduced to mitigate the autoplay issues in chrome browser.